ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 ### My Banner Is Better Than Yours

-The simplist question one can ask in an AB test is: What is the probability that design A is better than design B?
-More specificaly, what is the probability that
+The simplest question one can ask in an AB test is: What is the probability that design A is better than design B?
+More specifically, what is the probability that
 \\(R\_a\\), the reward per impression of A, is greater than  \\(R\_b\\), the reward per impression of B. Mathematically, this corresponds to integrating the joint posterior distribution over reward per impression \\(\mathcal P \left({R\_a, R\_b |